A Comprehensive Analytical Model of the Dynamic Z-Pinch: V. Experimental Comparisons

 \subsection{ii.
 Shot Comparison (Low vs High Initial Density)}

-As can be seen in Figure \ref{Fig:5532-input}, the density profile for the calibration shot 5532 is dominated by the central nozzle, with lower fill densities provided by the middle and outer nozzles.
-This shot was prepared such that the reflection time coincided with the peak axial current.
-We then tested the model on shot 4959, which employed a similar current waveform but featured a higher, more intricate initial density profile with significant contributions from all three nozzles, as shown in Figure \ref{Fig:4959-input}.
-The results are shown in Figures \ref{Fig:5532-r} and \ref{Fig:4959-r}.
-The agreement is remarkable.
+As can be seen in Fig.~\ref{Fig:5532-input}, the density profile for the calibration shot 5532 is dominated by the central nozzle, with lower fill densities provided by the middle and outer nozzles.
+This shot was prepared such that the incidence time coincided with the peak axial current.
+We then tested the model on shot 4959, which employed a similar current waveform but featured a higher, more intricate initial density profile with significant contributions from all three nozzles, as shown in Fig.~\ref{Fig:4959-input}.
+The results are shown in Figs.~\ref{Fig:5532-r} and \ref{Fig:4959-r}.
+The model predictions agree closely with the data.